Fabergé: Jewellery becoming art

 Guilloché Enamel Hen Surprise Locket

 If you’re intrigued by Fabergé, you’ll find a stunning necklace in their online shop that pays homage to the iconic first egg.
-Priced at €14,280.00, it’s a luxurious investment, but don’t worry—shipping is free.
-This piece features round white diamonds and opalescent guilloché enamel, all elegantly set in 18-karat yellow gold.
+Yep, it’ll set you back €14,280, but shipping’s free, so there’s that.

 Seven of Fabergé’s Imperial eggs have vanished without a trace, their whereabouts still unknown.
 These lost treasures remain one of the greatest mysteries in the world of art and luxury.
 Where they ended up, and whether they still exist, is a question that continues to intrigue historians, collectors, and Fabergé enthusiasts alike.
 So, the next time you’re rummaging through your grandma’s attic, take a second look at anything that looks as insignificant as an egg —you never know what hidden treasure might be waiting to be discovered.